MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-59/README.md

 # Generic Real Estate Consulting Project
 This Generic Real Estate Consulting Project is focusing on investgating and predicting the rent price.

-The project is also including:
+This project is also including:
 1. Internal and external features in predicting rental prices
 2. Top 10 suburbs with the highest predicted growth rate?
 3. Liveable and affordable suburbs